ESSI-Lab/.github/profile/README.md

 ESSI-Lab's GitHub repositories contain code for software projects created or maintained by developers working at ESSI-Lab.
 We actively encourage contributions to these projects in the form of issues and pull requests.

 ### Participant Code of Conduct
-If you're interested in contributing, please take a look at ESSI-Lab's Contributor Code of Conduct.
+If you're interested in contributing, please take a look at <a href="https://raw.githubusercontent.com/ESSI-Lab/DAB/main/CODE_OF_CONDUCT.md">ESSI-Lab's Contributor Code of Conduct</a>.